15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-There’s also a practical benefit to background color: Research has suggested that colored backgrounds like yellow, orange, and peach improve readability.
+There’s also a practical benefit to background color.
+I’ve found research has suggested that colored backgrounds like yellow, orange, and peach improve readability.
 That’s why we like the example above — the pastel tones elevate your branding beyond a simple logo.

-Check out our list of favorite color combinations for help deciding which background color to pick.
+Check out this list of favorite color combinations for help deciding which background color to pick.

 9. Reposition elements on the page.